THE ANSWER LIES IN THE SOIL

 The Amazon story – it’s a sorry one.
 Hectare after hectare was cleared to run beef cattle (mostly for the American hamburger market) thinking they had found Bonanza!
 Very quickly they discovered that the soils, that had previously supported a verdant and incredibly diverse rainforest, couldn’t even grow grass without massive chemical input.

 Now, take a look at Indonesia where the volcanic activity is recent – in fact currently very active.
-It’s amazing to fly over Java and see 45 active volcanoes puffing away above the cloud-line – a sight to behold, and this is why Java is able to support one of the densest populations in the world – its soils have constantly been replenished by its volcanoes.
-The trouble is Indonesians today are trying to grow food crops on what were once rice fields, or cleared rainforest, and you have the same inherent problems – within a couple of seasons soil fertility is lost and your are left with acidity from water leaching, and that’s how we all end up in the same boat – depleted soils.
+It’s amazing to fly over the islands of our closest neighbour and see more than 100 active volcanoes puffing away above the cloud-line – a sight to behold, and this is why Java is able to support one of the densest populations in the world – its soils have constantly been replenished by its volcanoes.
+The trouble in many parts of Indonesia today today, because of population pressures, is that they are running out of space and are trying to grow food crops on what were once rice fields, or cleared rainforest, and you have the same inherent problems – within a couple of seasons soil fertility is lost and your are left with acidity from water leaching, and that’s how we all end up in the same boat – depleted soils.

 Slightly acidic or neutral soils, with a pH of 6.5-7, is what we are aiming for as this is when most minerals in the soil become chemically available to plants because microbial activity, that releases these nutrients, are at their most active.
 If the chemistry isn’t right, merely adding extra fertiliser won’t improve plant health, it just wastes money.

 Think of the nutrients in your soil as being like the treasures locked away in a bank vault and the right pH being the combination that unlocks them.
-In organic soils these nutrients are mostly there all the time but unavailable except to the person with the knowledge, the ability to correct the soil and a handy little pH testing kit!
+In organic soils these nutrients are mostly there all the time but can be unavailable if the pH is not right.
+Get smart and get a pH testing kit.

 Soils too acid- below 5.
 Add lime or dolomite at a rate of one handful per square metre and rake it in.
-Add mushroom compost – it contains composted chalk (alkaline) and will help to neutralize the soil while adding vital organic matter.
+Add mushroom compost – it contains composted chalk (alkaline) and will help to neutralize the soil while adding vital organic matter (see photo above).

 1. They add vital nutrients to the soil that are needed by plants in a regular supply – nitrogen, phosphorus, potassium and calcium.